 Not only is this plush pillow vegan, allergen-free and available in a variety of pillow size options and densities, it also has the longest trial period (365 days) of any product on this list.
 So if you take a while to adjust to a change or just believe that a pillow must be "broken in" to show its true strengths, you have plenty of time to make your final decision.
 And, if you aren't a firm pillow fanatic, that extra-long trial period may come in handy.

-According to some, there's a chance that this pillow may be a little too firm: "I went back and forth between plush and the next firmer style.
-The plush is more than firm enough.
-If your [sic] on the fence, you might want to take that into consideration."
+According to some, there's a chance that this pillow may be a little too firm.
 Others said that their pillows softened up after a few weeks of use, while self-described side-sleepers said they took to the pillow's firmness right away.
-You can purchase a pack of two corresponding pillow cases separately, for $46.
+You can purchase a pack of two corresponding pillow cases separately, for $49.